A week-long welcome

 Study abroad and exchange students

-What could be a better introduction to life in Australia than a free trip to the beach?
 Students who come to Deakin on an exchange or study abroad program are given the opportunity to attend our three-day beach welcome trip.

-Higher Degree by Research (HDR) students
+Higher degree by research (HDR) students

 When you enrol, you'll be emailed information on an HDR orientation session for higher degree by research students.
 The session is two hours long and runs at different times throughout the academic year.